 The complement strategy uses the colors already used in your site, but your ad's border and the background color are not the same as the background of where your ad is placed.

 This strategy is to use colors that stand out to maximize the visibility of your ad units.
-This strategy is best if your site has dark background.
+This strategy is best if your site has a dark background.

 When applying any of the above strategies, consider the following tips as well.

-With this in mind, using blue for the link color generally work well because your visitors know that the ad unit is a link and will click on it if it's relevant to your site and they're interested on it.
+With this in mind, using blue for the link color generally work well because your visitors know that the ad unit is a link and will click on it if it's relevant to your site and they're interested in it.

 Comment anonymously.
 Login not required.